 Using an audio processor that comes with noise reduction technology will go a long way toward getting rid of any outside disruptions.
 The listener will be able to focus on the audio itself and avoid any distractions during their experience.

-To get a glimpse of how reducing background noise can transform your audio quality, you can try out the free demo of our Media Processing API.
+To get a glimpse of how reducing background noise can transform your audio quality, you can try out the free demo of our Media APIs.
 All you have to do is upload your audio file on the page, and the processor will enhance it within minutes.

 3. Loudness and Voice Correction